maarten-pennings/howto/c64mempart/readme.md

 loader will set `VARTAB` once the whole program is loaded and the end is known (or the editor maintains it while editing).

 When ran, one of the first things the partition manager does, is to lower its own `MEMSIZ`.
-With that the three progtime pointers for its partition are set.
+With that the three progtime layout pointers for its partition are set.
 The partition manager then calls `CLR`, which updates `ARYTAB`, `STREND` and `FRETOP`;
-all six pointers are set correctly for A0.
+all six layout pointers are then set correctly for A0.
-For debugging (and as we will see later, for configuring A1 and A2), A0 does print the three progtime pointers (`TXTTAB`, `VARTAB`, and `MEMSIZ`) to the screen.
+For debugging (and as we will see later, for configuring A1 and A2), A0 does print the three progtime layout pointers (`TXTTAB`, `VARTAB`, and `MEMSIZ`) to the screen.

-The partition manager A0, does need to know the addresses of the partitions that will contain applications A1 and A2, because activating an application means changing the six pointers.
+The partition manager A0, does need to know the addresses of the partitions that will contain applications A1 and A2, because activating an application means changing the six layout pointers.

 However, at this moment, we do not yet know `VARTAB` of A1 and A2, because we don't know which (how big) those programs will be.
 Fortunately that doesn't hamper use.
 At first we will uses dummy values for `VARTAB` in A0, then run A0 (write down its `TXTTAB`, `VARTAB`, and `MEMSIZ`), let it switch to A1, and there call `NEW`.
-This initializes `VARTAB` of A1 (and the dependent pointers).
+This initializes `VARTAB` of A1 (and the dependent layout pointers).

 Then we type in the program for A1.
 At the end of the A1 program, we add lines that set `TXTTAB`, `VARTAB`, and `MEMSIZ` to the values written down for A0.
 Once A1 is done, we can inspect its length by peeking `VARTAB` (`TXTTAB` and `MEMSIZ` should not have changed).
-In my experimental apps, part of the code of A1 is to actually print the three progtime pointers `TXTTAB`, `VARTAB`, and `MEMSIZ`.
+In my experimental apps, part of the code of A1 is to actually print the three progtime layout pointers `TXTTAB`, `VARTAB`, and `MEMSIZ`.

-In other words, from the table below, the pointers with no marking come for free, the pointers with the single < marking come by design (it is the partitions we want), and the pointers with the double << marking come once we have written those apps.
+In other words, from the table below, the layout pointers with no marking come for free, the layout pointers with the single < marking come by design (it is the partitions we want), and the layout pointers with the double << marking come once we have written those apps.

   |  App |TXTTAB (43/44)| |VARTAB (45/46)|  |MEMSIZ (55/56)| |
   |:----:|:------------:|-|:------------:|--|:------------:|-|